charlesthomas/resume/resume.md

 | Platform Engineering | DevOps     | Security   | Open Source     |

 ## Experience

+### Senior Platform Engineer - InfluxData - Jan 2024 to Present

+**Responsibilities**

+- Maintain and improve InfluxDB Cloud2 deployment pipeline & tooling
+- Operate InfluxDB Cloud2 infrastructure
+  - 17 Kubernetes clusters across 3 cloud providers
+- Serve as final application support escalation tier for customers
+- Participate in on-call rotation

+**Achievements**

+- Reverse-engineered image auto-promoter tool for readability, maintainability, and performance
+  - Previous tool was maintained by a team of 8
+  - The new version is a minimum of 15x faster
+    - Based on slowest observed run of new tool vs. fastest observed run of old tool
+- Added feature via [upstream pull request](https://github.com/kubecfg/kubecfg/pull/415) to a tool used for generating Kubernetes manifests
+  - This allowed us to upgrade a 3rd party service without completely rewriting the `jsonnet` library used to render its manifests

 ### Senior Platform Engineer, Release - Mezmo - Oct 2020 to Nov 2023